This Is My Truth Tell Me Yours: Music and lyrics

 The title is a quotation taken from a speech given by Aneurin Bevan, a Labour Party politician from Wales.
 Its working title was simply Manic Street Preachers.
 The cover photograph was taken on Black Rock Sands near Porthmadog, Wales.

 It was the first Manics album to feature lyrics solely by Nicky Wire, while all the music was written by the duo of James Dean Bradfield and Sean Moore.
 This Is My Truth Tell Me Yours shows considerably less hard rock influence than their previous efforts and finds the band experimenting with sound and production techniques.
 It features cleaner guitar sounds in general and the increased use of additional instrumentation such as strings, keyboards and both real and programmed percussion.
 Clash magazine described the album's sound as "a glacial distillation of the anthemic rock that had served them so well two years previous", an approach further developed on 2004's Lifeblood.

 In an interview Dave Eringa admitted that: "James was piling on the pressure at the time.
 He's got this idea that I work best under pressure; it's about putting me under as much as he can all the time!".
 After recording "If You Tolerate This Your Children Will Be Next", he also said that the song went through a four-month gestation period.

 Eringa said that even in the week of release he was nervous: "You get midweek chart positions and sales figures all week, and it was my first chance of a possible Number One, which is such an exciting thing.
 Every day it was just getting worse and worse; I was becoming more and more psychotic.
 If it had been released the same week as a Nirvana record or an Oasis record, you'd just have to put your hands up and say 'c'est la vie' – but the horror of losing out to Steps would have been unbelievable!".
 James Dean Bradfield has cited John Frusciante as the main influence for the intro riff of "My Little Empire".
-The final track, "S.Y.M.M.", an initialism for "South Yorkshire Mass Murderer", refers to the involvement of police in the Hillsborough disaster of 1989, in which 97 people died in a human crush during a football match at the Hillsborough Stadium in Sheffield.